 Standing Up for What’s Right

-In Congress, Scott delivered on his campaign promise and helped pass the "No Budget, No Pay" law that stops Congress from being paid until it passes a budget.
-He refused to keep his paycheck during the government shutdown, and voted to stop Congress from giving itself a raise.
-As San Diego’s first City Council President, Scott pursued greater accountability and efficiency in government, with a results-oriented approach.
-He led the creation of a new council/mayor form of government with an independent budget review function; created an independent audit function; hired the City’s first Independent budget analyst; completed over $2 billion in downtown redevelopment including a new major league ballpark that generated more than 19,000 jobs; delivered an 80% reduction in sewer spills and beach closure days; set new standards for energy and water conservation in new development; and completed major district infrastructure, including Highway 56.
+Scott served at the Port after completing two terms on the San Diego City Council, where he was San Diego’s first City Council President, elected to the role three years in a row by his colleagues.
+While at the City, Scott pursued greater accountability and efficiency in government, with a results-oriented approach.
+He led the creation of a new council/mayor form of government with an independent budget review function; created an independent audit function; hired the City’s first independent budget analyst; completed over $2 billion in downtown redevelopment including a new major league ballpark that generated more than 19,000 jobs; delivered an 80% reduction in sewer spills and beach closure days; set new standards for energy and water conservation in new development; and completed major district infrastructure, including Highway 56.

-Scott has also worked extensively as a community leader to grow our economy, improve education, and protect the environment – including service as a member of the boards of the San Diego Regional Economic Development Corporation, CleanTECH San Diego and the UCSD Chancellor’s Community Advisory Board, and as Chair of the Climate Initiative at The San Diego Foundation.
+Scott has also worked extensively as a community leader to grow our economy, improve education, and protect the environment – including service as a member of the boards of the San Diego Regional Economic Development Corporation, CleanTECH San Diego, and the UCSD Chancellor’s Community Advisory Board, and as Chair of the Climate Initiative at The San Diego Foundation.

 Scott earned his undergraduate degree from Duke University and worked as an economist for the United States Environmental Protection Agency before attending New York University School of Law.
 He and his wife of 30 years, Lynn, are 27-year residents of the 52nd District.
 They live in La Jolla and have a grown daughter and son.